Top-Dev-Ops/user-management-frontend/ReadMe.md

 ### Prerequisites

  * No dependencies required.
- * For design, we referenc the pages of AxureRP (Install AxureRP(Setup file provided) and read 'PC端业务管理系统原型.rp' file.
+ * For design, we referenced the pages of AxureRP (Install AxureRP(Setup file provided) and read 'PC端业务管理系统原型.rp' file.
 Reference the pages of AxureRP).

 ### Installing
 * Navigate to [User Management Project] directory and run html file accordingly.